thma/HsWiki/README.md

 ![CategoryMammal](img/CategoryMammal.png)

 The headline of this page is a hyperlink which references `http://localhost:3000/CategoryMammal?showBackrefs`.
-Following the the limk results in the following page:
+Following the link results in the following page:

 ![CategoryMammal](img/CategoryMammalWithBackLinks.png)